 Well, I love bags!
 I’m a bag addict.
 And in the book Pretty Little Purses & Pouches, there are several that I totally want.
 Want to make, want to own and best of all, want to use.

-The photos in all of the books are great and the sewn up models are in colors and fabrics that has me drooling.
+The photos in all of these books are great and the sewn up models are in colors and fabrics that has me drooling.
 Everything is styled in a way that makes me really want to get sewing!

 Each book starts out in a similar way, going through the basics; tools, materials and techniques.
 I think this is nice for the beginners, but also a bit irritating for the more experienced.
 I guess it’s a necessary evil in this kind of book, and it’s a good thing it’s so easy to flip a couple of pages into the book and get to the juice stuff; the yummy designs!

-Each project was submitted to Lark online so most of them are made by well-known bloggers we already know and admire!
+Each project was submitted to Lark online so most of them are made by well-known bloggers we already know and admire.
 In the end of the book you can read more about each designer and go visit them online.
 It reminds me of one of my favorite craft books that came out a few years ago, The Crafter’s Companion (tips, tales, and patterns from a community of creative minds), which has presentations of one project from each person but also studio pictures and interviews with the crafter about what inspires them etc. Cute projects and lots of inspiration, just as the Pretty little-series has!

 The Pretty little purses & pouches-book is divided into a couple of chapters, starting with smaller pouches gong to the bigger “carry on” and totes.